 - What is your religion?

-- Will you need several days off for some specific religious occasion?
+- Will you need several days off per year to follow some religious rituals?

 - Do you plan to have any more children?

 - How much of your time do your children consume?